 PS.
 Nemo with no limbs is reminiscent of Boddhidarma, a 5th or 6th century monk who supposedly brought forms of Buddhism from central Asia or India to the far East.
 Legend has it Boddhidarma retreated to a cave and sat in meditation until his arms and legs atrophied.
 If you watch much anime you might recognize his image in this object, a Daruma:

 I think Nemo’s nod to Boddhidarma is appropriate.
 Boddhidarma often mentions the emptiness and meaninglessness of life, the self, and even Buddhism.
 When Emperor Wu of China asks how much divine merit he’s earned by building temples, Boddhidarma says “none.”
-Here are some excerpts of the conversation from websites Zennist and MonkeyTree; I don’t know if these are highly regarded websites for this sort of thing, but Akayama DanJay certainly isn’t, so whatever.
+Here are some excerpts of the conversation from websites Zennist and MonkeyTree; I don’t know if these are highly regarded sources for this sort of thing, but Akayama DanJay certainly isn’t, so whatever.

 “Being a temporal matter it is in no true sense meritorious.
 True merit as such resides in the pure buddha, the seed of salvation within us which by inner revelation becomes true merit.
 Measured against that, these things can only be evaluated as transitory.”